karnesh/coexistance/README.md

 # coexistence

-It is a python library to analyze the output from the molecular simulations.
+It is a python library to analyze the data obtained from running molecular simulations.

+### Input
 It takes output from the Gchybrid Monte Carlo simulations as the input.

+### Output
 The output is phase coexistance and interfacial properties such as contact angle, interfacial tension.

 ### Dependencies